 Boost in sales for Windows 7 licenses expected in 2010

-Microsoft has sold 90 million Windows 7 licenses to date, and Chief
+Microsoft has sold 90 million Windows 7 licenses to date, and Chief Financial Officer Peter Klein expects continued sales growth in the IT market.

 The software giant reported 60 million Windows 7 licenses sold during its fiscal second quarter, which ended at the beginning of January, according to the Seattle Post-Intelligencer's Microsoft Blog.
 These Windows 7 sales figures indicate a strong market for solutions providers selling Windows 7 licenses in 2010.
 They also mean that Windows 7 is the fastest-selling operating system Microsoft has ever put out.